 8) Web scraping and API are the same

 The goal of both web scraping and API is to create access to data.
 But the real difference is that web scraping allows you to scrape and website for data (with the limitations we have stated above, of course!) instead of API, which gives you access to detailed data.
 What does that mean?
-It means that while there may be scenarios where API are not available for a particular website or is glaringly expensive, you have web scraping come to your rescue.
+It means that while there may be scenarios where API are not available for a particular website or are glaringly expensive; you have web scraping come to your rescue.

-Excellent Data scraping services, in essence, helps you make your own API of sorts when it is non-existent.
+Excellent Data scraping services, in essence, helps you make your own API of sorts when it is non existent.
 Quite the win!

 9) Scraped data can’t be used as is

 While raw data is usually unprocessed and very difficult to work with, sometimes this first-level data can actually work wonders.
 Especially if your scraping goal is lead generation.
 This stage can also be leveraged if an actual human is going to be drawing insights.
-Raw data is usually underrated especially when you can’t afford manipulation and processing both in terms of money and time.
+Raw data is usually underrated, especially when you can’t afford manipulation and processing both in terms of money and time.
 Arrange raw data into a spreadsheet and you just might be surprised!

 10) Web scraping is only meant for businesses